kubernetes-sigs/scheduler-plugins/pkg/trimaran/loadvariationriskbalancing/README.md

 In addition, we have the  `watcherAddress` or `metricProvider`configuration parameters, depending on whether the `load-watcher` is in service or library mode, respectively.

-Following is an example scheduler configuration with the `LoadVariationRiskBalancing` plugin enabled, and using the `load-watcher` in library mode, collecting measurements from the Prometheus server in the cluster as a metric provider.
+Following is an example scheduler configuration with the `LoadVariationRiskBalancing` plugin enabled, and using the `load-watcher` in library mode, collecting measurements from the Prometheus server.

 ```yaml
 apiVersion: kubescheduler.config.k8s.io/v1beta1